Paper Heart (film)

-Paper Heart is a 2009 American romantic comedy film starring Charlyne Yi and Michael Cera as fictionalized versions of themselves based on their rumored relationship, though Yi has said they never dated.
+Paper Heart is a 2009 American romantic comedy film directed by Nicholas Jasenovec, who co-wrote the screenplay with Lo Mutuc (Note: Credited as Charlyne Yi).
+The film stars Mutuc and Michael Cera as fictionalized versions of themselves based on their rumored relationship, though Mutuc has said they never dated.

-The plot for the film is based on Charlyne Yi's original idea of a documentary, which director Nick Jasenovec suggested would be accentuated with a fictional storyline.
+The plot for the film is based on Mutuc’s original idea of a documentary, which Jasenovec suggested would be accentuated with a fictional storyline.
 The film premiered at the 2009 Sundance Film Festival, where it won the Waldo Salt Screenwriting Award.

 Plot

 Charlyne Yi embarks on a quest across America to answer, "What is love?".
 She and director Nick search for answers and advice about love.

 Yi asks people on the street as well as celebrities like Seth Rogen, Demetri Martin, bikers, romance novelists, children, and scientists to share their opinions and understanding of love.
-Each interview subject offer diverse views on modern romance, as well as various answers to the question of whether true love really exists.
+Each interviewee answers, with diverse ideas as to what modern romance is, as well as various answers to the question of whether true love really exists.

 Shortly after filming begins, Yi has a "chance meeting" with Michael Cera (playing a fictionalised version of himself) at a party.
 He begins to take an interest in her, and they get more comfortable with each other as the camera crew and director follow them around.
 As they go across the country, Yi and Cera begin dating.

-A docufiction, there are three actors in this film.
-Jake M. Johnson is the only one who plays a role, a fictionalized version of Nicholas Jasenovec, the director of this film (the real Jasenovec does not appear on camera).
+Paper Heart is a docufiction; as such, there are only three actors in this film.
+Jake M. Johnson is the only one who plays a role in the film, a fictionalized version of Nicholas Jasenovec, the director of this film (the real Jasenovec does not appear on camera).
 Yi and Cera play fictionalized versions of themselves, while the remaining interview subjects and characters play themselves.
 Real couples talk about their own definitions of love.
 Stop-motion animation segments accompany some interview subjects' anecdotes about love.

-The end credits feature a song performed by Yi.
+The end credits feature a song performed by Charlyne Yi.